Housekeeping: Components of housekeeping

-Housekeeping includes housecleaning, that is, disposing of rubbish, cleaning dirty surfaces, dusting, and vacuuming.
+Housekeeping is synonymous with housecleaning.
+The term housecleaning is often used also figuratively in politics and business, for the removal of unwanted personnel, methods, or policies in an effort at reform or improvement.
+Literally, it may refer to activities like disposing of rubbish, cleaning dirty surfaces, dusting, and vacuuming.
 It may also involve some outdoor chores, such as removing leaves from rain gutters, washing windows, and sweeping doormats.
-The term housecleaning is often used also figuratively in politics and business, for the removal of unwanted personnel, methods, or policies in an effort at reform or improvement.